-The health, safety, and wellness of Canadian campers is always top of mind for Camp Directors, Doctors, Nurses, and First Aiders.
-As a service to Canadian camps, we are pleased to offer a collection of resources to help promote healthy and safe experiences for children at summer camp.
+The health, safety, and wellness of Canadian campers are always top of mind for Camp Directors, Doctors, Nurses, and First Aiders.
+As a service to Canadian camps, we are pleased to offer a collection of resources to help promote healthy and safe experiences for children at summer camps.

 The Association of Camp Nurses is a professional nursing organization working toward healthier camp communities by supporting the practice of camp nursing.
 ACN is volunteer-driven by nurses who are committed to these same goals.

 Camp Nursing-Circles of Care is a popular and useful resource for camp nurses across the country.